All Episodes

 There is no out of context.

-But they they these guys literally, you know, um, if they if they say it on the left, and it comes to this whole farce about voting rights, too, that somehow the media has latched on to this false, ridiculous narrative that the Democrats are fighting for voting rights and Republicans are restricting them.
+But these guys literally, you know, if they say it on the left, then it comes to this whole farce about voting rights, too, that somehow the media has latched on to this false, ridiculous narrative that the Democrats are fighting for voting rights and Republicans are restricting them.

 Stay here.